O-X-L/ansible-opnsense/docs/source/usage/4_develop.rst

 API Definition
 ##############

-To get to know the API - you will have to read into the API's XML-config that is linked in `the OPNSense docs <https://docs.opnsense.org/development/api.html#introduction>`_.
+To get to know the API - you will have to read into the API's XML-config that is linked in `the OPNsense docs <https://docs.opnsense.org/development/api.html#introduction>`_.

 Per example: `Alias.xml <https://github.com/opnsense/core/blob/master/src/opnsense/mvc/app/models/OPNsense/Firewall/Alias.xml>`_